psrenergy-docs/sddp-release-notes/docs/sddp18.0.md

 <!-- Please visit the [release site](https://psr-energy.com/software/sddp-18.0.html) to explore the highlights of this release. -->

-## 🚀 A unified experience across all planning horizons
+## 🚀 Unified platform for integrated energy system planning

-This release marks a major milestone. **SDDP 18.0 introduces a unified platform** for operation and expansion planning, reliability analysis and maintenance scheduling — offering a seamless experience, from graphical interface to execution and results analysis.
+**SDDP 18.0 consolidates operation, expansion, maintenance, and reliability planning into a single integrated platform** — offering a seamless experience with shared data, consistent modeling structures, and a unified execution environment.

+This release introduces a redesigned interface, powerful new modeling capabilities, and advanced automation tools to support high-resolution studies across technologies and planning horizons.

+From energy storage and efficiency programs to security-constrained dispatch, generation and network expansion, and integrated energy supply chains — SDDP 18.0 supports a streamlined workflow for building, executing, and analyzing complex studies with technical consistency and full transparency.

+SDDP 18.0 brings to energy system planning the full capabilities of PSR’s mathematical optimization engine — designed and continuously enhanced over decades to address real-world challenges.
+At its core is our Stochastic Dual Dynamic Programming (SDDP) algorithm, originally developed by PSR and recognized as the state-of-the-art approach for modeling intertemporal decision-making under uncertainty, particularly those involving storage, flexibility, and multi-stage planning.

+This methodology is now applied across all segments of the energy sector — including electricity, water, natural gas, hydrogen, biomass, and other integrated supply chains — all of which can be jointly modeled and co-optimized within a unified decision framework that supports large-scale studies with rigorous stochastic representation.

-## 🔷 Graphical interface
+## 🔷 Graphical interface and user experience

-The new interface delivers a fully redesigned and unified environment for energy system planning.
-All modules — operation (SDDP), expansion (OptGen), reliability (CORAL) and maintenance — are now accessible from a single platform, offering a consistent, responsive, and user-friendly experience.
+The new interface provides a cohesive workspace for managing all aspects of energy system modeling.
+All modules — including operation (SDDP), expansion (OptGen), reliability (CORAL), and maintenance (OptMain) — are now accessed through a single interface with a user-friendly experience with aligned logic, visual structure, and workflows.

-### 🌐 Unified layout and planning integration
+### 🌐 Integrated model management

-- **Single platform** for configuration, execution, and analysis of all SDDP-based models.
+- **Single platform** for configuration, execution, and analysis of all planning models.
 - Fully integrated environment for operation and expansion planning, reliability analysis and maintenance scheduling.
 - **No need for external tools or switching contexts** — everything is accessible in one place.

-### 🗂️ Flexible data interaction
+### 🗂️ Efficient data interaction

 - **Bulk data edition**: tabular views support editing, grouping, and filtering of all input data.
 - **Smart filters**: dynamic grouping by system, region, technology, or other dimensions.
-- **Inline charting**: visualize key relationships (e.g., volume × production) directly within data grids.
+- **Inline charting**: visualize key relationships directly within data grids.
 - **Excel integration**: import/export supported for all input data and output results.
 - **Mass-editable grids**: scrollable, filterable tables provide a comprehensive overview of modeling data.